kign/c4wa/etc/doc/language.md

 void find_boundary_box(int * p_xmin, int * p_xmax, int * p_ymin, int * p_ymax) { ... }
 ```

-We can't easily use it in an exported function though, because then the runtime would need to know exactly which memory
+We can't easily use it as an exported function though, because then the runtime would need to know exactly which memory
 addresses it could pass as parameters, and this would mean that memory allocation inside C/WASM code would
 need to be coordinated with the runtime.
 It's not undoable, but it's complicated and a bad design.

 One obvious alternative is to simply split this into 4 separate function for each integer to be returned,
 with some internal cache to avoid unnecessary repeated calculations.
 This has an advantage of being limited
-to C/WASM code and not requiring any new logic in terms of communicating with the runtime; but it's still
+to C/WASM code and not requiring any new logic in terms of communications with the runtime; but it's still
 complicated, requires a separate logic to save and invalidate static cache, etc.

-Finally, we could allocate new memory region, save 4 integers there, and return memory address to the runtime.
+Finally, we could allocate new memory region, store 4 integers there, and return memory address to the runtime.
-This is a lot better, but one remaining issue is that if we want to reclaim this memory, it'll again
+This is a lot better, but one remaining issue is that if we want to reclaim this memory later, it'll again
 require a rather complicated logic since it couldn't be released in a function where it was allocated.

 Using stack allocation solves this last problem, because stack memory is already tracked globally.